-We developed DV Authentic Attention, a predictive measure of digital ad performance, by leveraging the data we measure in conjunction with our DV Authentic Ad.
-Released as a beta version in 2020 and slated for general release in early 2021, DV Authentic Attention is the industry's most comprehensive evaluation of creative exposure and user engagement with a digital ad to provide real-time comprehensive prediction data and drive media campaign performance.
+We developed DV Authentic Attention, a predictive measure of digital ad performance, by leveraging the data we aggregate to deliver our DV Authentic Ad.
+Released as a beta version in 2020 and slated for general release in early 2021, DV Authentic Attention is the industry's most comprehensive evaluation of creative exposure and user engagement with a digital ad.
+When employed by our customers, DV Authentic Attention provides comprehensive, real-time prediction data that helps drive media campaign performance.
 DV Authentic Attention evaluates the real-time delivery of a digital ad by analyzing dozens of data points on the exposure of the digital ad and the consumer's engagement with the ad and device.
 DV Authentic Attention evaluates the entire presentation of an ad through metrics that include viewable time, share of screen, video presentation and audibility.
-Our customers use DV Authentic Attention to predict which ads will impact consumers and drive outcomes, enabling them to make changes to their media strategies in real-time.
+Our customers use DV Authentic Attention to predict which ads will impact consumers and drive outcomes, enabling them to make changes to their media strategies in real time.